-(C) Predicted fitness residuals of E. coli genes according to the regression model are correlated with their expression levels (Pearson correlation, r = 0.25, p = 2 × 10-53), suggesting that natural selection shapes 5' gene architectures in order to minimize costs of gene expression.
+(C) Predicted fitness residuals of E. coli genes according to the regression model are correlated with their expression levels (Pearson correlation, r=0.25, $p=2\times10^{-53}$), suggesting that natural selection shapes 5' gene architectures in order to minimize costs of gene expression.

 (D) Distribution of fitness residual scores for E. coli genes as predicted by regression model that was trained on either experimental or mock data.
-The experimentally based model predicts a significant, higher range of fitness residuals ($p < 10^{-5}$), suggesting that the mechanisms that we elucidate with the synthetic library also apply on natural genes.
+The experimentally based model predicts a significant, higher range of fitness residuals (p < 10^{-5}), suggesting that the mechanisms that we elucidate with the synthetic library also apply on natural genes study suggests design elements that could be utilized both for better heterologous gene expression and by natural selection for the optimization of natural genes.